xando/TheWitcherCV/README.md

 *  Regulars CSS files are boosted with LESS mechanism.
 You are able to use  all cool features which LESS has.
 *  Some typography  with  use Google  Font  Api.
 *  Basic printing support.
 Becouse document should not always look the same on the paper and on the web.

+# License

+           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+Copyright (C) 2011 Sebastian Pawluś

+Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+ 0. You just DO WHAT THE FUCK YOU WANT TO.